timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-02:
+# Objectives for Today 2020-11-03:

-- Updating Marketing Key Performance Indicators.
-- Updating Weekly Topic in Discord.
-- Collecting racing games released on steam in October 2020.
+- Reviewing how the gamedev business adventure went in October 2020.
+- Preparing the patreon report.

 **Purpose**

-To know the landscape of racing games.
+To learn and keep pushing to do better.

-NEW RECORD: Day 158 in a row
+NEW RECORD: Day 159 in a row